adobe/aepsdk-edgeconsent-ios/README.md

 ### Binaries

-To generate an `AEPConsent.xcframework`, run the following command:
+To generate an `AEPEdgeConsent.xcframework`, run the following command:

 ```ruby
 $ make archive